Jacksonville Jaguars: That’s why there is already a crisis in Duval

 Why is that?
 It’s hard to say, but Schottenheimer and his boss, offensive coordinator Darrell Bevell, aren’t exactly known for their innovative ideas and play designs.
 It can also be heard that there should also be certain differences of opinion in the coaching staff between coaches with NFL experience and those with a strong college background.

-However, it is not a good look per se when Meyer blames his staff for any problems so early in the collaboration, after all he had full control over the selection of these employees.
+However, it is not a good look per se when Meyer blames his staff for any problems so early in the collaboration, following all he had full control over the selection of these employees.

-Anything to worry about in Jacksonville?
+Anything to worry regarding in Jacksonville?

 In the end only one game has passed and the atmosphere is not the best, but is there still reason for concern?
 From a purely sporting point of view, certainly, because the upcoming opponents are not going to get any easier.
 In Week 2, the Denver Broncos await with their terrific defense, followed by Kyler Murray and the Cardinals, who just tore through Tennessee.
 So a 0-3 start seems quite realistic.